You don’t have to pay the full cost of your accommodation costs upfront. You have three options as to how you can pay:

 What are my payment options?

-This is a refundable accommodation amount.
 There are two types of lump sum, depending on the outcome of your means assessment:

 - Refundable accommodation deposit (RAD): This is when you pay the full amount yourself.
+It is the accommodation price you agreed on with your provider.

 - Daily accommodation payment (DAP): This is when you pay the full amount yourself.
+It is the accommodation price you agreed on with your provider.

 This is when you combine the two types of payments to meet your costs.
 You can split the combination any way you choose.